mossad-zika/bitrix_24_salesman_gpt_bot/README.md

 - Fix user-manager WORKDIR in early versions
 - Update Python
 - User-Manager: add 'app' dir like it is done with a bot
+- Fix the "edited text" or "edited image command" bug with `if update.edited_message`